Forex technical analysis & forecast: Majors, equities, commodities

 EUR/USD, “Euro vs US Dollar”

-After rebounding from 1.0927, EURUSD continues growing towards 1.1145.
-Later, the market may form a new descending structure to reach 1.1034 and then resume trading upwards with the target at 1.1177.
+After reaching the short-term upside target at 1.1040, EURUSD has completed the correction towards 1.1012.
+Today, the pair may form a new correctional structure to reach 1.1004 and then form one more ascending wave with the target at 1.1063.

 GBP/USD, “Great Britain Pound vs US Dollar”